 If you’re in it for the money and looking for the highest paid teaching jobs abroad, the best place to start would be in the Middle East.
 This is closely followed by some of the more affluent countries in Asia.
 Places such as China, Japan, South Korea and Taiwan are all great for teaching English abroad.

 However, it is important to remember that a high salary isn’t always the be all and end all.
 In some cases, higher living costs in wealthier countries mean that your money may not go as far.
-Therefore, the money that you could save there is no greater than in a country with a comparatively lower salary but also with lower living costs.
+Therefore, the money that you could save there is no greater than in a country with a comparatively lower salary but lower living costs.
+This can be an important consideration when it comes to choosing your destination and managing your finances for teaching abroad.

 As a result, it is important to do your research about each country.
 You should see what is included in any potential employment package and also find out the cost of living there before taking the plunge.